MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/writeprompts.md

 sacrificing quality.
 ```

-The double curly braces signify to SK that there's something special for it to notice within the LLM AI prompt.
-All prompting variables that are passed to SK will begin with a dollar sign `$` — with `$INPUT` being a reserved name for the first passed variable.
+The double `{{` curly braces `}}` signify to SK that there's something special for it to notice within the LLM AI prompt.
+To pass an input to a prompt, we refer to the default input variable `$INPUT` — and by the same token if we have other variables to work with, they will start with a dollar sign `$` as well.

-We can do the same for how we summarize text into two sentences by removing the body of the text we want to summarize, and replacing it with `{{$INPUT}}` to pass into the prompt at runtime.
+Our other plain prompt for summarizing text into two sentences can take an `input` by simply replacing the existing body of text and replacing it with `{{$INPUT}}` as follows:

 ```Templated-Prompt
 Summarize the following text in two sentences or less.